 I’m Bridget McKenzie, supported in this project by a small network of collaborators.
 These include my daughter Meg McKenzie, partner Brian McKenzie, and my co-director in Flow Associates, Susanne Buck.
-I work 1 or 2 days a week developing Climate Museum, and hope this might increase and that more practitioners.
+Several people have given time and ideas, including exhibition designer Lucy Carruthers.
+I work 1 or 2 days a week developing Climate Museum, and hope this might increase and that more practitioners can get involved.

 CMUK draws on and contributes to our experience helping cultural organisations thrive so that in turn their communities can learn, create, connect and flourish.
 For example, we work with Happy Museum, a project in which museums explore how to create wellbeing for people, places and planet.